Saturday 22 September 2018

 Your entry fee covers the cost of organising the event but it's the money you raise that powers our life saving research.

 - A fully signed and well marshalled route, with mile markers

 - PDF route map

-- Extensive training guidance
+- Extensive training guidance and pre-event support

-- A medal for all finishers
+- Medal for all finishers